hughsie/python-uswid/README.md

 If `pefile` doesn't add the SWID metadata to the PE file correctly, you can use the alternate method of using `objcopy`, either available by default on Linux or installable using WSL on Windows. e.g.

-    uswid --load oem.ini --save ./blob.uswid --objcopy /usr/bin/objcopy
+    uswid --load sbom.ini --save ./payload.efi --objcopy /usr/bin/objcopy

-You can use `objdump -s -j .sbom` to verify that the tag has been written correctly to the binary.
+You can use `objdump -s -j .sbom payload.efi` to verify that the tag has been written correctly to the binary.

 # Installing